Rahmatullahi/Rahmatullahi/README.md

 ### Hi there, My name is Rahmat 👋

 - 🌱 I’m currently learning Data Science with Python
-- 👯 I’m looking to collaborate on projects with other Daata Scientist
+- 👯 I’m looking to collaborate on projects with other Data Scientist
-- 🤔 I’m looking for help with
 - 💬 Ask me about anything related to Data Analytics and Science
 - 📫 How to reach me: connect with me on linkedin
 - 😄 Pronouns: she/her